Scrooge (1935 film): Availability and versions

-The hourlong version prepared by Kent Eastin in 1941 became a mainstay on the home-video market, resulting in competing VHS versions in variable quality and condition.
-The shorter version remains available today on DVD, including a colorized version issued by Legend Films in 2007.
-Legend published it on Blu-Ray in 2011.
+The hour-long version prepared by Kent Eastin in 1941 became a mainstay on the home-video market, resulting in competing VHS versions in variable quality and condition.
+The shorter version remains available today on DVD, including a colourized version issued by Legend Films in 2007.
+Legend published it on Blu-ray in 2011.

 David Shepard of Blackhawk Films owned the rights to the 35mm source material (via his company's purchase of the Teleprompter film library), and prepared a restored version of the original 78-minute film, rarely seen since its original 1935 theatrical runs.
-It was released on DVD by Image Entertainment on October 29, 2002, and remains the only licensed version of Scrooge from 35mm, in its original eight-reel length.
+It was released on DVD by Image Entertainment on 29 October 2002, and remains the only licensed version of Scrooge from 35mm, in its original eight-reel length.

 In 2007, VCI Entertainment released the short version on DVD alongside a restoration of the 1951 film adaptation.

 Sequences from Scrooge are edited into the 2018 operatic film The Passion of Scrooge.